substack/sigsolve/README.markdown

 sigsolve(target, pool)
 ----------------------

-Given a type signature `target` and an array of type signatures `pool`,
+Given a type signature `target` and an object `pool` mapping function names to type signatures,

-return an array of type signature arrays that when composed have the same type signature as the `target`.
+return an array of function chain arrays that when composed have the same type signature as the `target`.

 license
 =======